marioluan/gota/DESIGN.md

 ### Evaluation Criteria

-1. the code is working.
+1. The code is working.
-1. code quality.
+1. Code quality.
-1. scalability of the solution.
+1. Scalability of the solution.

 ## Solution

-### Architecture

 ![high-level-architecture](doc/diagrams/system-architecture/high-level_architecture.png)